-I believe in the power of the full moon but it’s a shame that we only notice when it negatively affects our mental and emotional feelings.
-Does it positively boost our mental and emotional feelings but we just don’t connect the timing?
+I believe in the power of the full moon but it’s a shame that we only pay attention when it negatively affects our mental and emotional feelings.
+Could it boost our mental and emotional feelings positively, but we just don’t connect the timing?
 It obviously gives extra energy to our thoughts and feelings so it’s really up to us how we experience it.
 It would be the perfect time to focus on our hopes and dreams.
 Did the full moon affect you or anyone you know in a significant way?

-I had a recurring dream last night that I have had every few months or so for the last couple of years.
-The only difference in my dream this time was that I physically felt the pain associated with what happened, which I haven’t experienced before.
-It wasn’t a big deal, this dream was not a nightmare or scary in any way, but if the dream had been a real event then I would have experienced pain in the way I did last night, only a lot more intensely!
-I don’t mean to be cryptic here, it’s just the dream is a little personal.
+I had a recurring dream last night that I’ve had every few months or so for the last couple of years.
+The only difference in my dream this time was that I physically felt the pain associated with what happened, which is something I haven’t experienced before.
+It wasn’t a big deal, this dream wasn’t a nightmare or scary in any way, but if the dream had been a real event then I would have experienced pain in the way I did last night; only a lot more intensely!
+I don’t mean to be cryptic here, I wish I could share more details, but this dream is a little personal.

-It is my understanding that we feel our dreams emotionally, I have experienced that many times, but never anything physically.
+It is my understanding that we feel our dreams emotionally, I have experienced that many times, but never anything physically, at least not like this was.
 Could it have been a coincidence?
-Of course, but somehow I feel it’s a sign that the meaning of the dream is closer to becoming reality.
+Of course.
+Somehow though I feel it’s a sign that the meaning of the dream is closer to becoming reality.
 Do I think it was boosted by the power of the moon?
-Yes I do, but I guess I’ll never really know.
+Yes I do!
+But I guess I’ll never really know for sure.